BS Industrial Design (Professional Degree)

 See the Industrial Design FAQ for answers to common questions.

 The program is focused on human-centered innovation, technology application and creative problem solving.
 Students begin with a foundation in visualization, form giving, creative thinking, manufacturing processes, material innovation and aesthetics.
 From there, students progress to more advanced work focused on creative collaboration, solving problems in human-centered ways, exploring solutions to pressing global issues and specializing, or diversifying, in areas of design that support each student’s professional aspirations.
 Students are given the opportunity to design within a variety of context including physical products, digital products, softgoods (cut and sew), medical devices, sustainability, and more.

 Our distinguished faculty recognizes that, to become impactful industrial designers, students must have a firm comprehension of all things related to the human experience.
 As such, the program takes full advantage of the university setting by collaborating with SJSU’s Anthropology, Business, and Engineering programs.
 Additionally, because of our ideal location at the center of Silicon Valley, guest speakers from local tech companies and design studios are often invited to give talks, as well as critique student work.

-Industrial design is not just the design of objects that facilitate everyday living; it’s also the design around experiences and services.
-With the world in constant flux, we aspire to equip future industrial designers with essential tools—a balance of theory, skill, and practice—necessary to become global citizens and effect change throughout the world.
+Industrial design deals with the design of the objects, experiences and services that are a part of everyday living for humans, businesses, and organizations.
+With the world in constant flux, we aspire to equip future industrial designers with the tools they need to become global citizens and effect change throughout the world.